-Urine can feel hot for two reasons — either because the temperature of the urine is warmer than usual, or because urinating causes a burning sensation.
+Pee can feel hot for two reasons.
+It can either be because the temperature of the urine is warmer than usual, or because urinating causes a burning sensation.

 Both symptoms point to a possible infection, so it is important to seek medical care, especially if there are other symptoms as well.